 Interviews with Facility Personnel

-new , similar to the method used to estimate Gross Technical Potential.
+For each building in the sample, evaluators determine measure by measure, or by whole building if that is the compliance mechanism used, whether the stretch code is followed.
+Compliance rates are aggregated across all sampled buildings, and then extrapolated to the population to estimate overall compliance rates for each stretch measure.
+Gross Energy Savings for each measure is the Product of each measure’s Gross Technical Potential multiplied by the measure’s compliance rate.
+Finally, the overall Gross Energy Savings is the sum of all measures’ Gross Technical Potential.

+When estimating the Gross Energy Savings, stretch code compliance will be calculated on a statewide basis, since code compliance is typically measured by state and is cost-prohibitive to conduct in any one jurisdiction via field study.
+Once determined for the state, evaluators divide the savings by jurisdiction based on number of new construction starts, similar to the method used to estimate Gross Technical Potential.
+A Delphi panel can fill in missing pieces based on local advancement and using local sources of information.
+Jurisdiction-level savings is finalized in the Net Savings step.

 Net Savings

-Evaluators need to calculate net savings through the determination of Naturally Occurring Market Adoption (NOMAD).
-This phrase is used interchangeably with Natural Market Baseline and refers to the approximation of what would happen in the market if a program or policy were not in place.
+For Stretch Code Advancement, the jurisdictions that have advanced stretch code policies will be evaluated to determine Net Savings.
+Each will be evaluated against the stretch code they have adopted (likely the CEJA Stretch Code, or potentially a stretch code of their own making).
+Each case will incorporate a compliance rate as determined by statewide studies and a Delphi panel.

+As described above, evaluation of market transformation initiatives requires the estimation of savings that may have occurred in absence of the policy or initiative in place, or NOMAD.
 As described in the Attachment C of the IL TRM, NOMAD needs to be removed from the gross energy savings so that savings are not counted that would have naturally happened even without utility interventions.
 There is a recognition that calculating NOMAD is “probably the most challenging piece of estimating savings from MT because it is a prediction of the future that will never actually exist and therefore can’t be measured.”
 The IL TRM encourages involving evaluators and stakeholders throughout this process to ensure transparency in the methods and judgement used to estimate the total policy advancement impact.

 As done in other jurisdictions, such as California, we recommend leveraging subject matter experts to determine NOMAD.
-This approach, called a Delphi Panel, employs a group of experts to review existing data and quantify the natural market baseline.
+This approach, described above in the section on the Delphi Panel process, employs a group of experts to review existing data and quantify the natural market baseline.
 For this evaluation, we recommend the evaluator as a Delphi facilitator who is impartial and most familiar with research and data collection.
 The panel of experts should all have relevant knowledge and experience for NOMAD.
-There would be three rounds of questions relating to the NOMAD, with questions progressing from general questions to specific questions to decision making.
-The panel determines other market mechanisms and level of influence that drives the policy advancement.
+As typical of Delphi panel processes, there would be multiple rounds of questions relating to the NOMAD, with questions progressing from general questions to specific questions to decision making.
+The panel would use a market adoption estimation approach such as fitting a Bass curve for the diffusion of innovation over time to historical market adoption data from subsequent baseline studies.
+The panel would consider other market mechanisms and how their influence would drive NOMAD.
 This may include:

 Non-Utility EE Advocacy: Usually run in parallel to utility activities, such as MEEA.